AI: The Next Revolution In Supply Chain Optimisation

 - developing error-free software configuration management (SCM) plans and strategy

-- correctly estimating the managing production and market requirement accordingly so as to avoid shortage of product or overproduction, either of which would result in loss
+- correctly estimating the managing production and market requirements accordingly so as to avoid shortage of product or overproduction, either of which would result in loss

 Selecting Supplier and Managing Supplier Relationship

-Analyse various datasets (such as audits, delivery performance, evaluations, and credit scores) and obtain customised recommendations on supplier relationship management.
+Analyze various datasets (such as audits, delivery performance, evaluations, and credit scores) and obtain customized recommendations on supplier relationship management.
 Real-time and regular information on potential or existing suppliers can be used to create mutually beneficial relationships.

 Optimising Logistics Route

-Study existing routes, identify bottlenecks and identify the best route; this reduces both time and overall cost of warehousing and shipping.
+Study existing routes, identify bottlenecks and identify the best route; this reduces both the time and overall cost of warehousing and shipping.
+With the help of a route optimization app, you can plan your route and save time before a journey.
 AI-based data-crunching tools help capture details related to the real-time movement of goods and accurately estimate the time of delivery.